Tamada4a/KAST/README.md

       1. Download and install <a href="https://www.mongodb.com/">MongoDB</a>.
       2. Download the repository.
       3. Go to the `backend` folder and launch the project in any way convenient for you.
-      4. Go to the `frontend` folder, open the console in this folder and write `npm install` and then `set HTTPS=true&npm start`.
+      4. Go to the `frontend` folder, open the console in this folder and write `npm install` and then `set HTTPS=true&&npm start`.
 3. Open in the browser `https://localhost:3000` or another domain where you run the client.
 4. The project has been launched!